gokmenyilmaz/_MyDoc/_SorunGiderme.veritabanı.md

 ````
 DevExpress.Xpf.Themes.Office2016White.v16.2 add referanses
-then problem resoving when publish again
+then the problem resoving when publish again

 ````